 Cybercriminals want you to know that you’ve been infected, and they want you to feel pressured to pay — so they’ll make it very obvious by shoving their ransom notes in your face with pop-ups.

 Android tablets are just as vulnerable to ransomware as Android phones.
 For example, Cyber Police appears on tablets as well as on phones — in fact, it’s one of the most widespread strains of Android tablet ransomware out there.

 Since the underlying operating system is the same, the ransomware removal techniques we’ve outlined here will work on your tablet just as effectively as they do on a phone.
 If your mobile security app isn’t able to quarantine and remove the ransomware, and if you can’t access Safe Mode, consult a cybersecurity expert for additional help.

 By now, it should be clear how unpleasant it will be if your device gets infected with ransomware.
 That’s why the single best anti-ransomware tactic is actually prevention rather than removal.
-Avast Mobile Security works 24/7 to keep malware off your Android mobile or tablet with thorough scans of your device and apps as well as web links and Wi-Fi networks.
+Avast One works 24/7 to keep malware off your Android mobile or tablet with thorough scans of your device and apps as well as web links and Wi-Fi networks.

 If you’re not performing regular backups of your device, now’s the time to start.
 Many Android phones provide an option to handle this automatically.
 With a strong mobile security tool and a recent backup of your system and files, you’ll have nothing to fear.